nihilok/domains-api/README.md

 On Google Domains the default TTL for Dynamic DNS is 1 min, but unless you expect your external IP to change very frequently, more regular checks might be a slight waste of resources; even so, the script is very light weight.

-The logs are written to both `ipchecker.log` in the script's own directory, and stdout, so that the logs also appear in the cron log & terminal.
+The logs are written to both `ipchecker.log` in the script's own directory, and stdout, so that they also appear in the cron log & terminal.
 Check `~/cron.log` if the script does not run as expected, or to see when the IP was last checked.

 If you forget your IP or need to check it for any reason, running `ipchecker.py` without options will log your current IP to the terminal.